 Ann’s letter continues:

 We must be very certain about what we’re doing here because there are plenty of unincorporated townships (over 400) hungry for wind turbines, and we want to make sure these don’t get the benefits and opportunities Bethel and Greenwood might enjoy.
-For instance, I know for certain, by my Maine Atlas, that Townships1 ND through TownshipA2 R13 & 14 WELS are showing zero population (of course this is print so we don’t know how trustworthy it is).
+For instance, I know for certain, by my Maine Atlas, that Townships1 ND through TownshipA2 R13 & 14 WELS are showing zero population (of course Maine Atlas is print so we don’t know how trustworthy it is).
 Corporate landowners of these lands, especially mountainous lands, must be chomping at the bit to get in on some of this wind turbine action!
 So our towns have got to act fast in order to make a sure capture — without a lot of questions, statistics, and bother about consequential particulars we can’t yet understand.

 We should see nothing wrong in inviting companies or even “evil” corporations to come and make a little money where they don’t live and are not part of the dreadful toils of our communities.
 Toils such as raising healthy happy active children, working for a living, fishing in peace, and etc. Why shouldn’t these “evil” faceless corporations receive a little bit of local goodness from us generous Bethel and Greenwood citizens?